 The Summer Reading Challenge takes place every year and is a national scheme produced by The Reading Agency delivered by libraries.
-Each year there is a new theme and in 2017 libraries everywhere will be celebrating around the theme of Animal Agents accompanied by Tony Ross' wonderful illustrations.
+Each year there is a new theme and this year libraries everywhere are celebrating around the theme of Mischief Makers in celebration of The Beano's 80th anniversary.

 Children's reading can 'dip' during the long summer holidays if they don’t have regular access to books and encouragement to read for pleasure.
 This can be a problem for schools to put right in the new term, and The Reading Agency’s annual Summer Reading Challenge really helps by getting three quarters of a million children into libraries over the summer.
 There is no other free reading activity that involves so many children, introduces families to their library, encourages children to choose books freely and independently and is endorsed by parents, teachers and the Department for Education.

 Worcestershire's libraries are organising lots of activities in connection with the challenge (ask in your local library for details), and as part of the challenge there are special collector cards for every book children read and other incentives along the way.
 A website and an App add to the fun too!
 And what's more it's all free so there are plenty of great reasons to sign up as soon as possible.

 Volunteers aged 12 to 24 years are needed for the Summer Reading Challenges to help at events and in libraries across the county.